swatisinghi/twitter/README.md

 	2. No offset management here, assuming the queue will manage its own offset

 # Queue
-  Queue used here is a file based queue
+  Queue used here is a file based queue [Hardcoded for now - /tmp/queue]

 # Build Instructions